Jesus warned His disciples: ‘Take heed, beware of the leaven of the Pharisees, and of the leaven of Herod’ Mk 8:15.

 There is good reason to beware of it.
 Secularists are very offended at the breach of civil law and they bring down the force of the law upon those who offend their law.
 It happens all the time.
 If you lie to the police you can end up in prison.
 Secular lies, breaking secular laws, are very selective.

-Thus these two forms of leaven are false religious law and false civil law – while at the same time Jesus’ use of leaven for each of them suggests a common idea: the leaven points to the principles which give shape to our lives, just as leaven aerates a loaf and gives it shape.
-Herod’s political leaven gives the wrong shape to one’s life, and so does the Pharisees’ religious leaven.
+Thus these two forms of leaven are false religious law and false civil law – while at the same time Jesus’ use of leaven for each of them suggests a common idea: the leaven points to the capacity to spread and to the principles which give shape to our lives, just as leaven aerates a loaf and gives it shape.
+Herod’s political leaven gives the wrong shape to one’s life, and so does the religious leaven of the Pharisees.

 Leaven has a dramatic and radical effect upon dough to change its whole appearance and substance, so that the loaf is full of hot air, and it has an appearance of having more substance than it has in reality.
 This is the essence of hypocrisy, which concerns the outward appearance and gives a person an overinflated opinion of themselves as they pontificate to others how to live their lives, giving the impression that this is how they themselves lived, while in truth they did not.
 This applied to both the Pharisees and to Herod.
 They had double standards, proclaiming one thing while doing another.
 Paul points out the danger of this in 1Cor 8:1 and 1Cor 10:13 and its damaging effect on oneself and upon others.